AlexsLemonade/training-modules/virtual-setup/working-with-your-own-data.md

 ### Things to know before uploading your data

 - If you are uploading data from human patient sequencing samples, **please be sure that you are doing so in a manner that is consistent with participant consents and your institution’s rules**.
-The only human data that is permissible for upload to our server is non-identifiable and has been summarized to non-sequence level.
+The only data that is permissible for upload to our server is that which has been summarized to non-sequence level and has no personally identifiable information (PII) and no protected health information (PHI).

 - Initially, we have equipped you with **50 GB of space** (if the data you would like to upload is larger than this, please consult one of the CCDL team members through Slack for assistance).